Seven Psychopaths: Plot

-Marty is an alcoholic writer in Los Angeles stuck on his new screenplay, Seven Psychopaths—he has the title, but he can't imagine the seven titular characters.
-His best friend, Billy, is a struggling actor who makes a living kidnapping dogs and collecting rewards for their safe return.
-His partner-in-crime is Hans, a religious man, whose wife Myra is in hospital for cancer treatment.
+Marty is an alcoholic writer in Los Angeles stuck on his new screenplay, Seven Psychopaths—he has the title, but not the title characters.
+His best friend Billy is a struggling actor who makes a living kidnapping dogs and collecting rewards for their safe return.
+Billy's partner-in-crime Hans is a religious man whose wife Myra has cancer.
+Billy wants to work with Marty as a screenwriting duo, but is too embarrassed to ask Marty directly.

-Billy shows Marty a story in the paper about the "Jack of Diamonds" killer—who only kills "mid-to-high-ranking members of the Italian-American mafia", leaving jack of diamonds playing cards on his victims as a signature—and suggests he be used as one of the seven.
-Marty agrees.
-Later that day, Marty comes up with his second psychopath: the "Quaker", who stalks his daughter's killer for decades to drive him to suicide.
-When Marty tells the story at his girlfriend's party that evening, Billy gets frustrated—he heard the story from "a friend" and retold it to Marty, who was so drunk he forgot it wasn't his own idea.
-He wants to collaborate with Marty as a screenwriting duo, but is too embarrassed to ask directly.

-Billy puts an ad in the paper inviting psychopaths to share their stories with Marty for the script.
-Zachariah Rigby approaches them, sharing his story of having been a part of a serial killer duo (with Maggie, his now-ex-lover) who killed other serial killers: the Texarkana Moonlight Murderer, the Cleveland Torso Killer, and the Zodiac killer.
-However, as a condition of allowing his story to be used, Zachariah wants Marty to include his phone number in the credits in the hope that Maggie will see the movie and seek him out again.
-Marty agrees.
-He also adds another psychopath to the script: a former Viet Cong fighter who travels to the U.S., dressed as a priest, to enact revenge on the soldiers responsible for the Mỹ Lai massacre.
+Billy shows Marty a newspaper story about "The Jack of Diamonds Killer", who leaves playing cards on his mafia victims, and Marty agrees to use him as one of the seven psychopaths.
+Billy also tells Marty a story he heard from a friend about "The Quaker", who stalked his daughter's killer for decades to drive him to suicide, but Marty is so drunk that he believes it was his own idea, leaving Billy frustrated.
+Billy puts an ad in the paper inviting psychopaths to share their stories with Marty, and Zachariah Rigby tells them about being half of a serial killer duo (with Maggie, his now-ex-lover) who killed other serial killers: the Texarkana Moonlight Murderer, the Cleveland Torso Killer, and the Zodiac killer.
+Zachariah implores Marty to include his phone number in the credits in the hope that Maggie will see the movie and seek him out again, and Marty agrees.
+He also comes up with a fourth psychopath: a former Viet Cong fighter who travels to the U.S. dressed as a priest, to take revenge on the soldiers responsible for killing his family in the Mỹ Lai massacre.

-One of the many dogs stolen by Billy and Hans is Bonny, a Shih Tzu, the beloved pet of Charlie Costello, an unpredictable and violent gangster.
-His thugs discover Hans' connection to the kidnapping.
-They threaten to kill Marty and Hans, but the Jack of Diamonds killer arrives and kills the thugs, then leaves without saying anything.
-Hans and Marty flee the scene, but Charlie traces Myra to the cancer ward and kills her when she refuses to tell him anything.

-Billy goes to meet his girlfriend, Angela, who is also Charlie's girlfriend.
-After telling her he kidnapped Bonny, she snitches to Charlie.
-Billy receives a call from Hans to tell him that Charlie killed Myra, so Billy shoots Angela in retaliation and leaves a playing card in her hand.
-Charlie arrives at Billy's and discovers many packs of playing cards with the jack of diamonds missing, realizing he is the Jack of Diamonds killer.